tact-lang/pitaya/docs/SPECIFICATION.md

 **Crash vs Graceful Interruption**

-- In a hard crash or power loss, interruption markers may not be written.
+- In a hard crash or power loss, interruption markers are not written.
 On resume, any instance that is `RUNNING` in `state.json` and has no terminal state event at or after `last_event_start_offset` MUST be treated as "interrupted by crash" and handled under the Interrupted rules.

 **Explicit Resume**: Recovery requires deliberate action: